-On August 4, 2022, we entered into an agreement to sell SLF of Canada UK Limited ("Sun Life UK") to Phoenix Group Holdings plc ("Phoenix Group").
-We will retain our economic interest in Sun Life UK's payout annuities business.
-As part of the sale, we will establish a long-term partnership to become a strategic asset management partner to Phoenix Group.
-For additional information, refer to Note 3 of our 2022 Consolidated Financial Statements.
+On April 3, 2023, we completed the sale of SLF of Canada UK Limited ("Sun Life UK") to Phoenix Group Holdings plc ("Phoenix Group").
+We retained our economic interest in Sun Life UK's payout annuities business, which was moved from the Corporate business segment to the U.S. business segment.
+As part of the sale, we established a long-term partnership to become a strategic asset management partner to Phoenix Group.
+As a result of the sale, we are no longer subject to the insurance or financial services regulatory regime in the UK.
+For additional information, refer to Note 3 of our 2023 Consolidated Financial Statements.